Why study Mechanical Engineering in Bristol?

 The department encourages students to turn some of the amazing concepts, devices and artefacts they work on during their final-year projects into viable commercial propositions.
 A number of our mechanical engineering students go on to start their own businesses.

 The Department has one of the most active and extensive research profiles in the University.
-We ranked joint fourth in the UK for Research Quality in the Complete University Guide subject tables 2019.
-This reflects the Department's research-intensive ethos.
+We ranked fourth in the UK for Research Intensity in the Complete University Guide subject tables 2022.
+This reflects the Department's research ethos.
 Many of our staff are world-class experts in their area of research and are active in modern research laboratories.
 We cover diverse topics, such as advanced materials for aero-engines, adaptive control systems theory, and energy studies in power stations.

 Why you'll fall in love with our city.